 Residency permits and "D" visas that expired after 14 December 2019 are accepted for entry.
 These documents are valid 6 months after the state of alarm has ended.

-Up until 31/08/2020 entry to Sweden is allowed to:
+Until further notice, entry to Sweden is allowed to:

 Entry to Switzerland is allowed to:

 All passengers, over 12 years old, arriving in Switzerland by air, are required to provide a negative molecular (PCR) Test Sars-CoV-2 not be older than 72 hours before time of departure or an Antigen (rapid) test carried out within the last 24 hours.

 The test certificate (digital or paper form) must be available in English, French or German and contain the below information:

 Note: Any passenger who presented before boarding a Rapid Antigen test within the last 24 hours, must get tested again in Switzerland.
 A PCR or rapid antigen test must be performed upon arrival as quickly as possible under passenger’s expenses.

 People who have tested positive for infection with the COVID – 19 must go into isolation.

 Children under age 12 are not subject to the testing requirement and do not need proof of a negative test result.